arisGio/webpack/README.md

 for now let's create the index.html and later on we are going to install an html plugin --> so that we don't have to actually edit the html file in the dist folder --> will have a template in our src folder that we can edit, but just for now just add a boilerplate

 later on we will see how we can install the webpack dev server plugin --> so we won't actually need live server later

+## Creating Modules

+focus on the environment that we are building, not the app